swiftjsoneditor/PublicDocuments/SwiftJSONEditor-TreeScripting.md

 # Swift JSON Editor Tree Scripting

-Swift JSON Editor incorporates a simple Javascript scripting to modify / edit document project json trees.
-Every project model contains a single script that can be executed to modify the project node main json tree.
+Swift JSON Editor incorporates a simple Javascript scripting to modify / edit document project and json trees.
+Every project model contains a single script that can be executed to modify the project node json tree.

 Use scripting to: